Chandn-R/Chandn-R/README.md

 # 👋 Hey, I'm Chandan R

 Welcome to my GitHub!
-I'm a Software Engineering student with a big interest in **Backend Development**, **System Design**, and building things that scale (and don’t crash at 2AM).
-I love working with the MERN stack, optimizing APIs, and making sure the backend runs smooth like butter.
+I'm a Software Engineering student with a big interest in Backend Development, System Design, and building things that scale (and don’t crash at 2AM 😅)

 ---